a34729t/sportshackday2013/README.md

     git push heroku master

-To actually turn the on:
+To actually turn the on (doesn't need to be re-turned on):

     heroku ps:scale web=1